LaFoye-ST/odin-recipes/README.md

 VS code is easy to use, i've had some previous experience with this attempting to learn some other languages recently.

 Making progress. --- July 7th 2022 ~1pm

+Starting in on the CSS page today.  ~11:30am July 7th 2022